Gbarnett374/xmlfeedparser/README.md

 If the tag that you are filtering by contains more then one item separated by a delimiter, then specifiy the delimiter, and the position of the item you want to filter by using a 0 based index.

 Otherwise you can leave the default delimiter and set the index to 0 to take the first item in the tag.

+To run program:
+php feedParser_controller.php

+Program will create a a feed folder inside /tmp which will contain the xml & jSON files.